GridTools/gt4py/CODING_GUIDELINES.rst

 - use iterators and generators to iterate over large data sets

-- Block comments should refer to the code following them and should be indented to the same level
+- block comments should refer to the code following them and should be indented to the same level

 Module structure
 ++++++++++++++++
 Python modules should be structured in the following order:

-1. Shebang line, #! /usr/bin/env python (only for executable scripts)
+1. Shebang line, ``#! /usr/bin/env python`` (only for executable scripts)

 2. License header (``LICENSE_HEADER.txt``) and module-level comments